vapoursynth/vapoursynth/doc/installation.rst

 It will then automatically download and set up embedded Python, pip and VapourSynth in a subdirectorey called *vapoursynth-portable* by default.
 It's possible to pass arguments to it to specify the installed Python version in addition to an option to run it in unattended mode.

 Or if you want to do it the manual and not recommended way follow these steps:
-   * Download and decompress `Python 3.13.x <http://www.python.org/>`_ or Python 3.8.x -- 64 bit embeddable version
+   * Download and decompress `Python 3.14 or newer <http://www.python.org/>`_ -- 64 bit embeddable version (note that all versions from 3.12 are supported)
    * Decompress the `portable VapourSynth archive <https://github.com/vapoursynth/vapoursynth/releases>`_ into the Python dir and overwrite all existing files.
    * Install pip using `get-pip.py <https://bootstrap.pypa.io/get-pip.py>`_ or any other method.
    * Install the wheel from the *wheel* directory for the chosen Python version.
-   * If using Python 3.8 rename *vsscriptpython38.dll* to *vsscript.dll* and delete the original file.

 OS X Installation
 *****************